marcoromanelli-github/docs/software/jupyter-notebook.md

 Jupyter Notebook is started on the cluster like any other workload, by submitting a job through Slurm.

-As the compute nodes (where workloads run on the cluster) are not directly reachable from the campus network, we need to set up a chain of SSH port forwards to access Jupyter Notebook instances.
-The job script will:
-1. Start a Jupyter notebook server on an available port on the compute node
-2. Provide you with the necessary SSH command to establish connection through:
+As the compute nodes (where workloads run on the cluster) are not directly reachable from the campus network, we need to setup SSH port forwarding to access the Jupyter Notebook instance.
+The following script starts Jupyter Notebook on an available port and then provides you the necessary SSH command to reach it.
-  - The Linux lab machine (adams)
-  - The login node
-  - Finally reaching your compute node

-On the login node, save the following script as `jupyter.sbatch`:
+From the login node, save the following as `jupyter.sbatch`:

 ```bash
 #!/bin/bash